 - Students requiring medication at school must have a written statement from a physician, which identifies the type, dosage, and purpose of medication (including over-the-counter medication).
 Medication must be in its original container/packaging. - Written permission from the parents requesting the school to administer the medication prescribed by the physician or over-the-counter medications shall be required. - The parent shall advise the school of any drug being taken by a child. - All medication must be kept in the nurse's office. - Students should NOT be transporting medications to and from school.
-Parents are required to bring all necessary medications to the school.
+Parents are required to bring all necessary medications to school.

 Medication for temporary illness involving infections such as colds, coughs, and sore throats must be the responsibility of the parents.
-If circumstances are such that oral medication is required during the school day, the student's presence in school should be questioned, as sick students do not belong in school.
+If circumstances are such that oral medication is required during the school day, parents should consider keeping them home, as sick students do not belong in school.